iroks/multituner-sdr/README.md

 FX3 supports ADC sampling rates up to 100 MHz (or up to 120 MHz out of spec).
 Therefore, ~200 MHz spectrum can be observed by 4 * 50 MHz tuners/mixers and can be used for scenarios:
 - bandwidth aggregation for continuous/non-continuous spectrum,
-- signal decoding improvements or
 - synchronized receiving on different frequencies, e.g. for frequency hopping decoding.

 All samples are acquired simultaneously and sent to host interleaved.
-Therefore, this device can also be used for DF, DoA, passive radars or just basic beamforming experiments.
+Therefore, this device can also be used for signal decoding improvements, DF, DOA, passive radars or just  beamforming experiments.

 It is also possible to synchronise multiple USB ports.